sql-code/sql-code/apps/studio/docs/guide/README.md

 ### Code Completion

 We have tried to make our code completion useful but not intrusive.

 Code suggestions will automatically appear in the following situations:

 - `tables` will be suggested after typing `from` or `join`
 - `columns` will be suggested after typing a tablename, or table alias, followed by a period, eg `film.`

-In these situations, Beekeeper will automatically resolve the correct table and column names for the entity you are querying.
+In these situations, SQL Code will automatically resolve the correct table and column names for the entity you are querying.

 Oh, you want to manually trigger code-suggestions?
 The default key combo is `Ctrl+Space`, or `Cmd+Space`.